securi3ytalent/pathao-courier-tracking/README.md

 ## HTML Page Use
-HTML Page use uou can Downloads index.html page only.
+HTML Page use Downloads index.html page only.

 ## Wordpress Use
-wordpress elementor html code use then copy only wordpress.html code only.
+wordpress elementor html use then copy only wordpress.html code only.
 ## Demo

 https://maaz.com.bd/tracking-order/